strager/pokered/README.md

 ### High compatibility

-These bugs have been fixed in the the high compatibility version of this edition.
+These changes have been made in the the high compatibility version of this edition.

 * (none)

 ### Low compatibility

-These bugs have been fixed in the both the low compatibility version and the high compatibility version of this edition.
+These changes have been made in the both the low compatibility version and the high compatibility version of this edition.

-* (none)
+* The player can no longer open the Start menu in a trainer's line of sight.

 ## Compatibility levels